Raoul Salan

-Raoul Albin Louis Salan ([ʁaul salɑ̃]; 10 June 1899 – 3 July 1984) was a French Army general.
+Raoul Albin Louis Salan ([ʁaul salɑ̃]; 10 June 1899 – 3 July 1984) was a French Army general and the founder of the Organisation armée secrète, a clandestine terrorist organisation that sought to maintain French Algeria by preventing Algerian independence.
 He served as the fourth French commanding general during the First Indochina War.
-He was one of four retired generals who organized the 1961 Algiers Putsch operation.
-He was the founder of the Organisation armée secrète and the most decorated soldier in the French Army at the end of his military career.
+He was one of four retired generals who organized the 1961 Algiers putsch operation.
+He was the most decorated soldier in the French Army at the end of his military career.

 World War I

 Salan was born on 10 June 1899 in Roquecourbe, Tarn.
 Enlisted in the French Army for the duration of the war on 2 August 1917, he was accepted in the École spéciale militaire de Saint-Cyr on 21 August 1917, being assigned to the cadet student platoon of the 16th Infantry Regiment stationed at Montbrison, as part of the promotion "de Saint-Odile et de La Fayette" (1917-1918).
 Salan graduated as an aspirant on 25 July 1918, and was assigned to the 5th Colonial Infantry Regiment (5e RIC) in Lyon on 14 August 1918.

 As a platoon leader in the 5e RIC's 11e Compagnie, he took part in the fighting in the Verdun region (Saint-Mihiel, Les Éparges, Fort de Bois-Bourru, Côte de Oie, Cumières-le-Mort-Homme).
 He was mentioned in the Order of the Brigade by Order dated 29 December 1918.